RETINOL quite simply, reverses the signs of ageing...

 And we don’t really know, because the legacy of cumulative effects - of these somewhat invasive treatments are going to create - aren’t known.

-My ultimate skin care goal (apart from avoiding inadvertently permanently damaging my future appearance) is to preserve the skins structural integrity, afterall…
+My ultimate skin care goal (apart from avoiding inadvertently permanently damaging my future appearance with invasive aesthetics) is to preserve the skins structural integrity, afterall…

 I choose products & brands (not just ingredients – diet orange squash is not the same as freshly squeezed juice) I trust are clinically proven to encourage…

 Flattening of the stratum corneum

 Rebuilding a robust structure at the dermal level

 Ageing of skin is an intricate biological process & whilst chronological aging is inevitable (who’d want to erase expression lines…) - premature aging due to the onslaught of environmental exposure - is preventable.
 The natural rejuvenation process slows drastically, the skin becomes thinner, drier, & less elastic, damage to the genes & proteins derived thereof, result in compromised function.
 And it all starts in our 20’s…?
 The good news is, retinol does a pretty good job of interrupting these pathways.

 The Retinoid Drug Project was launched in 1968, to synthesise compounds similar to vitamin A, by chemical manipulation of its molecule to improve clinical efficacy & safety.
 Whilst research has been around for almost 50 years for medical skin conditions, surprisingly specific skin ageing data only for the last 10.
 Looking younger turned out to be a lucky side effect.